redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_3_DMN_Decision_Service.md

 YWRtaW5Vc2VyOlJlZEhhdA==
 ```

-* In Code Ready Worspaces project folder, create a file named "**violation-data.json**", paste the contents of the **body** parameter above into the file, and re-run the DMN curl execution, this time with the proper authentication
+* In Code Ready Workspaces projects folder, create a file named "**violation-data.json**", paste the contents of the **body** parameter above into the file, and re-run the DMN curl execution, this time with the proper authentication

 (note that I added a '-k' parameter to ignore the self signed certificate and added a "-d" parameter to reference the file with the body data)
 ```bash